Rest in Peace, Glenn

 MILESTONES THIS YEAR:

-~The Kingston Trio is going into its 58th year!
+~The Kingston Trio is starting its 59th year!
 Who woulda thunk??

-~After 15 Years of Kingston Trio Fantasy Camp, we have so much interest we have to extend camp by a day to a 5 day camp.
+~After 17 Years of Kingston Trio Fantasy Camp, we are going strong.
+We've had to extend to a 5 day camp.
 Yahoo.

 ~Great NYT Article Comparing Kingston Trio To Mumford & Sons read